glotchimo/golb/README.md

 and dumb as possible.

-Golb is a SQLite-using, Markdown-rendering, RSS-providing blog engine written in Go and managed via a TUI that allows users to write content and then post it, and that's about it.
+Golb is a SQLite-using, Markdown-rendering, RSS-providing blog engine written in Go and managed via a CLI that allows you to write content and then post it, and that's about it.